-Students with assistantships are discouraged to take additional jobs to ensure successful progression of their graduate program.
-International students may work up to 20 hours on campus and are encouraged to communicate with CIE about employments so as to follow requirements expected from a student visa holder.
+Students with assistantships are discouraged from taking additional jobs to ensure successful progression of their graduate program.
+International students may work up to 20 hrs on campus and are encouraged to communicate with CIE about employment so as to follow requirements expected from a student visa holder.